kanthaus/ArduinoDoorBellOpener/README.md

 Being fully optional, there can be an indicator light next to the keypad.
 As we already have a common ground there, we just use another IO pin of the arduino to connect an LED with a resistor of 220 to 470 Ohms in series.

+### Take aways for Tiny85 boards (e.g. Digispark clones)

+There are these nice arduino modules that come as digispark clones: A tiny85 on a pcb that can be plugged directly into USB.

+These boards have some drawbacks:

+* Often, the clones do not have the reset pin disabled.
+Notice resets of your controller when applying low voltage to P(B)5?
+PB5 does not work in software?
+Use an ISP programmer to disable the reset pin functionality.
+Careful: You will also lose further ISP access.
+* The USB Pins P3/P4 have a Zener diode to GND.
+P3 has an additional Pullup of 1.5k to Vcc.
+Keep this in mind when designing your hardware connections.
+In practice, don't use P4 with the internal pullups as they don't manage to pull the pin high.